M-kos/kodix/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.<br />
+Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.